intel/intel-extension-for-pytorch/examples/cpu/inference/python/llm/README.md

 We leverage [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) for the accuracy test.

-We verify and recommend to test "lambada_openai" task, for more choice, see {TASK_NAME} in this [link](https://github.com/EleutherAI/lm-evaluation-harness/blob/master/docs/task_table.md).
+We verify and recommend to test accuracy of most models with "lambada_openai" task.
+For some models, like `Salesforce/codegen-2B-multi` and `mosaicml/mpt-7b`, we verify and recommend to test their accuracy with "hellaswag" task.
+For more candidate tasks for accuracy validation, please check [lm-evaluation-harness task table](https://github.com/EleutherAI/lm-evaluation-harness/blob/master/docs/task_table.md).

 ### 5.2.1 Run with one instance